 This includes improving your grip, as wheelchair gloves are specifically engineered to help you get the best grip on your wheels.

-You’ll also find wheelchair gloves helpful even if you already suffer from hand issues.
-If you have calluses or blisters, the gloves will provide padding between your skin and the wheel so there will be less pained caused from your movements.
+You'll also find wheelchair gloves helpful even if you already suffer from hand issues.
+If you have calluses or blisters, the gloves will provide padding between your skin and the wheel so there will be less pain caused from your movements.
 And if you experience chronic hand pain, the compression of the gloves will help with reducing that pain.